 Case studies can be a valuable source of information for facility managers because they provide real-world examples of how to achieve water efficiency and clearly identify the costs and benefits associated with taking action.

-Section 9: Resources of WaterSense at Work has additional information on water efficiency and specific technologies.
+In addition to those highlighted below, Section 9: Resources of WaterSense at Work offers a comprehensive list of resources on water efficiency and specific technologies.

 - Alliance for Water Efficiency Resource Library